sergei-mironov/litrepl/paper/md/paper.md

 stops the Python interpreter if it was running and starts a new instance of it.
 The **interrupt** command sends an interruption signal to the interpreter.
 Finally, the **repl** command establishes direct communication with the interpreter, allowing manual inspection of its state.
-The **help** command prints the detailed description of each command and the configuration arguments available.

 ## Parsing and Evaluation